sarismet/codeway-sarismet/README.md

 topic and subscription on that topic to communication for main server with the server inserting data.

 #### Get analysis
+Returns a basic analysis of data in Bigquery.

 Request

 ```http